Craig Beck Alcohol Lied to Me Review

 That was the alcohol talking to me, that was my entire life’s norm talking to me, that was CHILD ABUSE!

 Fast forward many, many nights of daily drinking, mixing in some afternoons and a few all day vacation drinking and we come to this year.

 This year for me has been difficult.
-For the last couple years I’ve been suffering from panic attacks which follow flashbacks of my childhood.
+For the last couple of years I’ve been suffering from panic attacks which follow flashbacks of my childhood.
 Drinking to excess at such a young age had its consequences and passing out drunk at parties I had no business being at also had consequences.
-I will most likely never all the details, and honestly I don’t want too, but I do know things happened to me that no child should ever have happen to them!
+I will most likely never all the details, and honestly, I don’t want too, but I do know things happened to me that no child should ever have happen to them!

 Maybe the alcohol was at fault, maybe not, it doesn’t really matter in the grand scheme of things.
 They happened.